El Roi

-El Roi (אֵל רֳאִי) is one of the names of God in the Hebrew Bible.
-It is used in Genesis 16:13 by Hagar.
+El Roi (אֵל רֳאִי) is one of the names of God in the Hebrew Bible meaning "The God who sees me" or "The God who sees."

-Solomon b.
-Isaac translates it "god of sight", Joseph b.
+Rashi translates it "god of sight", Joseph b.
 Isaac Bekhor Shor translates it "god saw me", Abraham Ibn Ezra, Bahya b.
 Asher, and Obadiah b.
 Jacob Sforno, "god who appears", David Kimhi, "god I saw" or "visible god", and Levi b.
 Gershon as "all-seeing god".

+This name appears in the Book of Genesis, specifically in Genesis 16:13, and is unique because it is spoken by Hagar, an Egyptian servant of Sarai (Sarah), Abraham's wife.

+Context in Genesis 16

+Hagar, after becoming pregnant by Abraham (at Sarai’s urging, because Sarai was barren), begins to experience mistreatment and jealousy from Sarai.
+Feeling oppressed, Hagar flees into the wilderness.

+There, an angel of the Lord appears to her near a spring and tells her to return to Sarai, while also delivering a prophecy that her son, Ishmael, will become the father of a great nation.
+After this encounter, Hagar is deeply moved, and she says: